marcosalis/kraken/README.md

 * <code>ModelDiskCache</code>

 ### Coming soon
-* Android Studio / Gradle integration
+* Android Studio / Gradle integration and distribution JAR
 * More examples of use in the GitHub Wiki documentation
 * Bitmaps: save into caches a resampled/resized version of a bitmap
 * Bitmaps: allow custom pre/post processing of the downloaded bitmap
 * Allow selection and use of other disk/memory cache policies (LFU?)
+* Support for pluggable JSON/XML/other (de)serializers for model data
+* Tasks: allow cancellation and priority setting
 * Effective automatic disk cache purge policy implementation